nagasudhirpulla/taming_python/blog/skills/logging.md

 ### logging into multiple places with handlers
 * Multiple log handlers that can send logs to multiple locations (like file, console etc.) can be added to a single logger object
-* Hence logger object can send logs to multiple locations
+* Logger object can send logs to multiple locations using this approach
 ```py
 import logging
 from logging.handlers import RotatingFileHandler